Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 Visualizations of hotspot 31 in SARS-CoV-2 (left) and SARS-CoV (right).
 The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, hotspot 31 corresponds to a salt bridge, which is broken in SARS-CoV-2 to form a new hydrogen bond.
 {: style="font-size: medium;"}

 The figure above shows how the salt bridge is radically different in the two viruses.
 In SARS-CoV, the two residues appear to point towards each other because in the SARS-CoV RBM, Tyr442 (colored yellow in right figure) supports the salt bridge between Lys31 and Glu35 on ACE2.
 In contrast to Tyr442 in SARS-CoV, the corresponding amino acid in SARS-CoV-2 is the less bulky Leu455 (colored yellow in left figure), which provides less support to Lys31.
-This causes the salt bridge to break, so that Lys31 and Glu35 of ACE2 point in parallel toward the RBD residue Gln493 (colored blue).
+This causes the salt bridge to break, so that Lys31 and Glu35 in ACE2 point in parallel toward the RBD residue Gln493 (colored blue).
 This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2[^Shang].

 ### Site 3: hotspot 353

-Finally, we consider **hotspot 353**, which involves another salt bridge connecting Lys353 and Asp38 of ACE2.
+Finally, we consider **hotspot 353**, which involves another salt bridge connecting Lys353 and Asp38 in ACE2.
 In this region, the difference between the residues is so subtle that it takes a keen eye to notice them in the figure below.

 [![image-center](../assets/images/600px/Hotspot353.png){: .align-center}](../assets/images/Hotspot353.png)
 Visualizations of hotspot 353 in SARS-CoV-2 (left) and SARS-CoV (right).
 The RBD is shown in purple, and ACE2 is shown in green.
 In SARS-CoV, the RBD residue Thr487 (yellow) stabilizes the salt bridge between ACE2 residues Lys 353 and Asp38 (red).
 In SARS-CoV-2, the corresponding RBD residue Asn501 (yellow) provides less support, causing ACE2 residue Lys353 (red residue on the left) to be in a slightly different conformation and form a new hydrogen bond with the RBD.[^Shang]